ericoporto/ags-manual-wiki/managedmodifier.md

 **struct** *name* `{`

-Declares a custom struct type in your script.
+Declares a custom struct type in your script.<br>
 Structs allow you to group together related variables in order to make your script more structured and readable.
 For example, suppose that wanted to store some information on weapons that the player could carry.